Skip to the content.

 ServiceNow - Usage

-To use the ServiceNow plugin, the plugin must be loaded and an instance created before you can configure the plugin integration and use plugin automation tasks.
+To use the ServiceNow plug-in, the plug-in must be loaded and an instance created before you can configure the plug-in integration and use plug-in automation tasks.
 You define configuration properties in the user interface or in a JSON file.

 Integration type